JBil8/sp4e_homeworks_jacopo_thibault/Homework3/README.md

 - By pressing Ctrl + Space, type "Table to Points".
 Press enter.
 - In the properties window :
     - Set X, Y and Z to Field 0, 1 and 2
-    - Select "2D Points"
     - Apply the changes
-- Select 2D on the visualization window
+- Click on the visualization window "Layout 1" and then click on show (eye icon) on TableToPoints1 from the PipelineBrowser
-- Back into the porperties window, change the colors to Field 13 to get the temperature and press play.
+- Back into the porperties window, change the colors from "Solid Color" to "Field 13" to get the temperature and press play.
+- You might have to rescale the colorscale to see the evolution of temperature correctly.

 You can observe below the result  of this simulation :